 If you've boarded the Customer Success train, you probably already know why reducing churn is so important.
 In short, it's cheaper to retain and grow your existing customers than it is to acquire new ones.
-Retention is the best way to achieve business success.
-Guess what the opposite of retention is?
+Retention is the best way to achieve business success, and guess what the opposite of retention is?
 Yup, churn can really hurt your company.
-Here's a quick guide to learn how to mitigate churn from your earliest customer engagements.
+Here's a how to get started with churn mitigation.

 Acquire The Right Customers

 This is huge, understanding your audience is numero uno when it comes to churn mitigation.
 Bad-fit customers are meant to churn, but before they do, they’ll consume your Customer Success team’s time and resources.
 To make sure you are getting the right customers you should:

 - Align your pre-sales teams (Marketing, Sales) with your Customer Success team to define the appropriate buyer persona.

 - Highlight the leading benefits and features of your product on your website and throughout the sales process.